Fahad-Rehman/Spam-BERT-Classifier/README.md

 After downloading, place the file in the `data/` folder before running the app or training scripts.

+### Pretrained BERT Model

+The trained BERT model is too large for GitHub.
+Make sure you execute train_bert.py

 ## Installation
 ### 1. Clone the repository